georges-delrieu/planetly-takehome/README.md

 ## Architecture
 ![Schematic of architecture](/schematic_planetly.png)

 The architecture of the tool revolves mainly around two containers: the Status State API (SSA) and the Status State Controller (SSC).
 ### Status State API: Monitoring 👀
 The role of the SSA is to take a snapshot of locally running containers at the start of the SSA and make this snapshot available through a http endpoint.

 The http requests to the SSA are handled by FastAPI, a web framework for developing APIs in Python.
-For this use case, the main strengths of using [FastAPI](https://github.com/tiangolo/fastapi) is the very fast response time, the ease of development and the documentation.
+For this use case, the main strengths of using [FastAPI](https://github.com/tiangolo/fastapi) is the very fast response time, the ease of development and the great documentation.

 The FastAPI app exposes a single endpoint (/) which triggers and responds the [Python SDK](https://docker-py.readthedocs.io/en/stable/containers.html) equivalent for ```docker ps``` upon request.